Bilalabdulkadir/bilalabdulkadir.github.io/README.md

-# Bilal Abdulkadir Muhammed – IT Support Portfolio
+#Bilal Abdulkadir Muhammed – IT Support Portfolio

 This repository contains the source code for my personal portfolio website, built and deployed using GitHub Pages.

-## 🌐 Live Website
+ 🌐 Live Website
 https://bilalabdulkadir.github.io

----

-## 📌 About This Project
+  About This Project
 This website showcases my skills, certifications, and hands-on experience in IT Support, troubleshooting, and system maintenance.

 It is designed to support: